Add an Internet Access Rule

 - Full Admin user role.
 For more information, see Manage Accounts.

-- At a minimum, you should configure the following before creating internet access rules:
+- At a minimum, you should configure the source and destination components and rule settings before creating internet access rules.

 - For other factors involved in creating and enforcing internet access rules, see Manage Internet Access Rules.

 - In general, decryption is required to properly process HTTPS traffic, including traffic that will be blocked.
-See important guidelines in Security Profile, below.
+For more information, see Security Profile.

 Note: Prerequisites for internet access rules are similar to but different from prerequisites for private access rules.